Prince Sadruddin Aga Khan, former UN refugee chief, dies in US-2003-05-13

 The present-day UN Refugees High Commissioner, Ruud Lubbers, received the news of Prince Sadruddin's death while on mission in west Africa.

-Prince Sadruddin also served in 1988 as UN coordinator for the reconstruction of Afghanistan and two years later became coordinator of humanitarian aid on the Gulf, remaining in the post until December 1991, after the first Gulf war.
+Prince Sadruddin also served in 1988 as UN Coordinator for the reconstruction of Afghanistan (news - web sites) and two years later became coordinator of humanitarian aid on the Gulf, remaining in the post until December 1991, after the first Gulf war.

 In 1977 he set up an environmental protection body, the Bellerive Foundation, and 1989 Alp Action, devoted to protecting the Alpine environment.